Are Natural Latex Mattresses Hot to Sleep On?

 A latex mattress is typically made out of organic materials like cotton and rubber which are both breathable in nature so it will be cooler than other types of mattresses including memory foam ones which can retain heat inside its structure more easily.

-Latex mattresses are also hypoallergenic and durable—two qualities that make it an excellent choice for many people who experience allergies or want their bed to last longer than the typical synthetic materials found in most store-bought beds.
+Latex mattresses are also durable and hypoallergenic—two qualities that make it an excellent choice for many people who experience allergies or want their bed to last longer than the typical synthetic materials found in most store-bought beds.

 Why is My Latex Mattress Hot?